antonfirsov/docs/templates/week-in-dotnet.md

 * Leave us a pointer in the comments section below.
 * [Send Stacey (@yecats131) tips on Twitter about .NET games](https://twitter.com/yecats131).

-This week's post (and future posts) also contains news I first read on [The ASP.NET Community Standup](https://blogs.msdn.microsoft.com/webdev/tag/communitystandup/), on [Weekly Xamarin](http://weeklyxamarin.com/), on [F# weekly](https://sergeytihon.wordpress.com/category/f-weekly/), on [ASP.NET Weekly](http://www.aspnetweekly.com/), and on [Chris Alcock's The Morning Brew](http://themorningbrew.net/).
+This week's post (and future posts) also contains news I first read on [The ASP.NET Community Standup](https://blogs.msdn.microsoft.com/webdev/tag/communitystandup/), on [Weekly Xamarin](http://weeklyxamarin.com/), on [F# weekly](https://sergeytihon.wordpress.com/category/f-weekly/), and on [Chris Alcock's The Morning Brew](http://themorningbrew.net/).